-Describe how to communicate rest to the team For this criterion your answer would build on the response to assessment criteria 4.3.
-A good answer might mention different methods of communication and might also mention Shannon Discuss records that may be main staff welfare is supported that may be maintained to demonstrate that staff welfare is supported.
+4.4 Describe how to communicate responsibilities for staff welfare to the team Highlighting work place stress For this criterion your answer would build on the response to assessment criteria 4.3.
+A good answer might mention different methods of communication and might also mention Shannon and Weavers' communications model.
+4.5 Discuss records that may be maintained to demonstrate that staff welfare is supported This section requires a discussion of the records that may be maintained to demonstrate that staff welfare is supported.
 Reference needs to be made to a specific context, most probably explored in different parts of this assignment.
-Specific records might include: Sickness and absence records Accident records Risk analyses Maintenance records and reports ADDITIONAL INFORMATION ADOLIT THIS LINE
+Specific records might include: Sickness and absence recordsAccident recordsRisk analyses Maintenance records and reports ADDITIONAL INFORMATION ADO LIT THIS HAUT